vectordotdev/vector/CONTRIBUTING.md

 We generally discourage large pull requests that are over 300-500 lines of diff.
 This is usually a sign that the pull request is addressing multiple concerns.
-If you would like to propose a change that is larger we suggest coming onto our [chat channel](https://chat.vector.dev) and discuss it with one of our engineers.
+If you would like to propose a larger change we suggest coming onto our [chat channel](https://chat.vector.dev) and discuss it with one of our engineers.
 This way we can talk through the solution and discuss if a change that large is even needed!
 This overall will produce a quicker response to the